Carlos as a small boy in Honduras.

 Carlos poses with his aunt at his high school graduation.

-Despite her own literacy issues, his aunt organized a system of sticky notes and folders to keep Carlos’ medical, legal, and educational papers carefully organized.
+Despite her own literacy issues, his aunt organized a system to keep Carlos’s medical, legal, and educational papers carefully organized.
 She also dutifully brought him to the court dates to arrange his immigration status, ultimately helping Carlos to secure Special Immigrant Juvenile status.

 Carlos today, age 21, talks about his experiences on Zoom.